Skip to yearly menu bar Skip to main content

 Da Yu · Saurabh Naik · Arturs Backurs · Sivakanth Gopi · Huseyin Inan · Gautam Kamath · Janardhan Kulkarni · Yin Tat Lee · Andre Manoel · Lukas Wutschitz · Sergey Yekhanin · Huishuai Zhang

-Keywords: [ differential privacy ] [ Fine-tuning ]
+Keywords: [ Fine-tuning ] [ differential privacy ]

 Abstract: We give simpler, sparser, and faster algorithms for differentially private fine-tuning of large-scale pre-trained language models, which achieve the state-of-the-art privacy versus utility tradeoffs on many standard NLP tasks.
 We propose a meta-framework for this problem, inspired by the recent success of highly parameter-efficient methods for fine-tuning.
 Our experiments show that differentially private adaptations of these approaches outperform previous private algorithms in three important dimensions: utility, privacy, and the computational and memory cost of private training.
 On many commonly studied datasets, the utility of private models approaches that of non-private models.
-For example, on the MNLI dataset we achieve an accuracy of $87.8\%$ using RoBERTa-Large and $83.5\%$ using RoBERTa-Base with a privacy budget of $\epsilon = 6.7$.
-In comparison, absent privacy constraints, RoBERTa-Large achieves an accuracy of $90.2\%$.
+For example, on the MNLI dataset we achieve an accuracy of 87.8% using RoBERTa-Large and 83.5% using RoBERTa-Base with a privacy budget of ϵ=6.7.
+In comparison, absent privacy constraints, RoBERTa-Large achieves an accuracy of 90.2%.
 Our findings are similar for natural language generation when privately fine-tuning GPT-2.
 Our experiments also show that larger models are better suited for private fine-tuning: while they are well known to achieve superior accuracy non-privately, we find that they also better maintain their accuracy when privacy is introduced.

 Chat is not available.